great-expectations/great_expectations/docs/terms/expectation.md

 A domain is defined by a set of key-value pairs.
 The **domain keys** are the keys that uniquely define the domain for an Expectation.
 They vary depending on the Expectatation; for example, many Expectations apply to data in a single `column`, but others apply to data from multiple columns or to properties that do not apply to a column at all.

-An Expectation also defines **success keys** that determine the values of its metrics and when the Expectation will succeed.
+An Expectation also defines **success keys** that specify the values of metrics that determine when the Expectation will succeed.

 For example, the `expect_column_values_to_be_in_set` Expectation relies on the `batch_id`, `table`, `column`, and `row_condition` **domain keys** to determine what data are described by a particular configuration, and the `value_set` and `mostly` **success keys** to evaluate whether the Expectation is actually met for that data.